LastCaress77/resume/threat/resume.md

 - <http://www.nullmind.net>

 <!-- summary -->
 I am 20+ year IT industry veteran with a diverse skill set ranging across multiple technology and security domains.
-I enjoy continuously testing various skills and learning techniques on sites like TryHackMe.
-Frequently learning and growing on my home labs deploying automated VMs and containers while trying new ideas and growing skills with new tools and technologies.
+I enjoy continuously learning new skills and techniques on sites like TryHackMe and RangeForce.
+I work in my home lab deploying automated VMs and containers while trying new ideas and growing skills with new tools and technologies in relation to ATT&CK, D3FEND, and RE&CT Frameworks.
 Cleared to Special Programs with TS/SCI and a "Security First" mindset since I achieved my CISSP in 2009.

 ## Experience

 ### <span>Sr. Principal Cyber Security Analyst, Northrop Grumman</span> <span>06/2020 - Present</span>

-Information System Security Officer and System Administrator for a multi-classification enclave.
+Information System Security Officer and Systems Administrator for a multi-classification enclave.
 Primary responsibility for eMASS, Xacta, multiple ATOs and ATCs with multiple communities.
 Additionally ensure continued compliance with site polices IAW NIST 800-53, DIA, and Contractual requirements.
 Monitor and maintain compliance via Ansible, HBSS, ACAS, SCC, and SCAP.
 Generate reports as required for CTOs, Data Calls, and monthly status reporting.
 Coordinate with external agencies for various mission taskings and requirements gathering.

 * Completed ATO (Xacta) on Cross Domain Solution
-* Completed ATO (Xacta) on TS/SCI enclave that had a long running series of extension
+* Completed ATO (Xacta) on TS/SCI enclave that had a long running series of extensions
 * Comprehensive update of Secret system eMass package from ground up; ATO in progress
 * Introduced VMware to development cycle reducing complexity and error rates
 * Finished upgrade to Red Hat 7 and full multi factor authentication implementation on all enclaves